alibaba/higress/plugins/wasm-cpp/extensions/jwt_auth/README_EN.md

 # Description
-The `jwt-auth` plugin implements authentication and authorization based on JWT(JSON Web Tokens), supports parsing JWTs from URL parameters, request headers, and Cookie fields from HTTP requests, and verifies whether the token has permission to access.
+The `jwt-auth` plugin implements authentication and authorization based on JWT (JSON Web Token), supports parsing JWTs from URL parameters, request headers, and Cookie fields from HTTP requests, and verifies whether the token has permission to access.

 The difference between this plugin and the JWT authentication in `Security Capabilities->Authentication and Authorization` is that it provides additional capabilities for identifying the caller's identity, supporting the configuration of different JWT credentials for different callers.